 Fun facts about Frankfort Springs:

 –James Dungan was proprietor of Frankfort Hotel at Frankfort Mineral Springs, a three-story building which housed up to 200 guests from Pittsburgh and other areas each July and August.
-Many people felt the water had medicinal qualities and the spa was popular from 1810 to the med 1870’s.
-There was a fire sometime between 1928-1928 that destroyed the hotel.
+Many people felt the water had medicinal qualities and the spa was popular from 1810 to the mid 1870’s.
+A fire sometime between 1932 destroyed the hotel.

 –Dr. Alexander McCandless lived and practiced in Frankfort Springs from 1839 to 1849.
 He was in a malpractice suit for improper treatment of a badly fractured leg in 1847.
 It required three appearances before the Pennsylvania Supreme Court before it concluded in 1855.
 The court’s decision as to what standard is required of a doctor when he treats a patient made it a landmark Pennsylvania case.

-–Frankfort Academy, originally founded in 1839 and went to 1848, and then it reopened in 1871.
+–Frankfort Academy was originally founded in 1839 then closed in 1848 and reopened in 1871.
 Graduates were able to enter the junior class at Jefferson College.